shehreendheda/katacoda-scenarios/tagging/taggingk8s/step2.md

-<a href="https://docs.datadoghq.com/graphing/infrastructure/containermap/" target="_blank">Containers Maps</a> give you a big picture of the health of your containers.
+<a href="https://docs.datadoghq.com/graphing/infrastructure/containermap/" target="_blank">Containers Maps</a> give you the big picture about the health of your containers.
 You can detect outliers, identify usage patterns, avoid resource problems, and make decisions about how to best manage your containers.

-To look at a specific collection of containers, you can use the filter by and group by fields to map the containers based on their assigned tags.
+To look at a specific collection of containers, you can use the **Filter by** and **Group hosts by Tags** fields to map the containers based on their assigned tags.

 With inherited tags like `kube_container_name` and custom tags like `environment`, `office`, `team`, etc, think of the different business questions you could ask and answer about this deployment.
 Let's explore how we can filter and group the containers using these tags.